ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 At a minimum, a proposal should reason about an algorithm's response to various AQM disciplines.
 Simulation or empirical results are, of course, valuable.

-Note that evaluation of AQM techniques -- as opposed to their impact on specific congestion control proposals -- is out of scope of this document. {{?RFC7567}}
-describes design considerations for AQMs.

-Among the AQM techniques that might have an impact on a congestion control algorithm are FQ-CoDel {{?RFC8290}}; Proportional Integral Controller Enhanced (PIE) {{?RFC8033}}; and Low Latency, Low Loss, and Scalable Throughput (L4S)
+Among the AQM techniques that might have an impact on a  proposed congestion control algorithm are FQ-CoDel {{?RFC8290}}; Proportional Integral Controller Enhanced (PIE) {{?RFC8033}}; and Low Latency, Low Loss, and Scalable Throughput (L4S)
 {{?RFC9332}}.

-Congestion control algorithms that set one of the two Explicit Congestion Transport (ECT) codepoints in the IP header can gain the benefits of receiving Explicit Congestion Notifictaion (ECN) Congestion Experienced (CE) signals from an on-path AQM {{?RFC8087}}.
+Congestion control proposals that set one of the two Explicit Congestion Transport (ECT) codepoints in the IP header can gain the benefits of receiving Explicit Congestion Notifictaion (ECN) Congestion Experienced (CE) signals from an on-path AQM {{?RFC8087}}.
 Use of ECN {{?RFC3168}},{{?RFC9332}} results in requirements for the congestion control algorithm to react when it receives a packet with an ECN-CE marking.
 This reaction needs to be evaluated to confirm that the algorithm conforms with the requirements of the ECT codepoint that was used.

+Note that evaluation of AQM techniques -- as opposed to their impact on specific proposals -- is out of scope of this document. {{?RFC7567}}
+describes design considerations for AQMs.

 ## Paths with Varying Delay {#delay}